What is U Non-Immigrant Visa?

 Yes, certain qualifying family members can also get the U Visa.
 If you are under 21 years of age and the applicant, your spouse, children, parents, and unmarried siblings under the age of 18 may qualify.
 If you are over 21 years of age, your spouse and children may qualify.

 Of course, the principal applicant’s petition must be first approved prior to the family securing their U Visa.

 It is valid for 4 years, but there is a possibility of an extension.
 This visa is a non-immigrant visa.
-However you may apply for a green card after 4 years if you meet certain requirements.
-Please call me to discuss you options.
+However, you may apply for a green card after 4 years if you meet certain requirements.
+Please call me to discuss your options.

 If the family member deriving status based on your status has met the requisites for a Green Card, they may apply for lawful permanent residence.
-They can file form I-485 on their own.
+They can file form I-485 independently from the principal applicant.

 You may qualify for the U Visa.
 An analysis would have to be done with regards to your circumstances.
 There would be some steps you would need to take:

 Complete and submit necessary forms for U Nonimmigrant status with the Vermont Service Center.